sknath25/SResult/README.md

 ```

 ## Built in Failure Type
 Initially this was not part of the library.
-But I end up making basic Failure class for all projects which is same 95% of the time.
+But I end up making same basic Failure class for all projects most of the time.
-it usually has a string message and a failure type sort of thing.
+It usually has a string message and a failure type.
+And that proved sufficient for most of the cases.
 So I thought to make a part of it.
-So those 95% cases are covered.
+So most cases will be covered.
-And free to use custom type when required.
+And to use Custom type ```IFailure``` is there.